Restrooms, kitchens, breakrooms, front office space, high-touch surfaces.

 The NIH studies referred to above found that 200 ppm of HOCl is ideal for any medical setting.

-Because it is nontoxic to both humans and animals there is no maximum, some offices fog between every patient and others, twice per day.
+Because it is nontoxic to both humans and animals there is no maximum, some offices atomize between every patient and others, twice per day.

 Restrooms, kitchens, breakrooms, front office space, high-touch surfaces.